Substitution for minimizing/maximizing a tropical linear (fractional) programming: Maximizing a tropical linear problem

 Clearly, $A_{[|1,4|]h}^{+[2]} = \boldsymbol{-\infty} \leq A_{[|1,4|]h}^{-[2]} = \boldsymbol{-\infty}$.
 And the conditions (\ref{eqchokmax0})-(\ref{eqchokmax}) of Theorem~\ref{thmchattaignablemax} are verified and the cost function $h \mapsto 5 \otimes h$ is reached.

 The solution of the \textsf{MPR} is obtained by a trivial backward substitution:

-And we retrieve by our strongly polynomial metyhod the same maximum as in Example 1 p.
+If we take $h=\dun$ then we retrieve by our strongly polynomial method the same maximum as in Example 1 p.
 1458 of \cite{kn:GKS012}.
 But the corner $(2,2)$ is different from the one obtained by the pseudo-polynomial method developed by the authors of \cite{kn:GKS012}, and mentioned p.
 1474: $x_{1}=1, x_{2}=2$.